dali-lab/build/milestones/week09/design-package.md

 published: true
 ---

-This week you’ll be gathering all relevant design information and packaging it in a nice, clean way so it can be sent off to potential future designers and featured/referenced in case studies and portfolios.
-All final work is stored in the Drive.
-Create a new folder and title it "Design Package".
+Gather all relevant design information and package it so it can be sent off to potential future designers and featured/referenced in case studies and portfolios.

+All final work is stored in the **Drive**.
+Create a new folder and title it *"Design Package"*.

 Include the following:

 * **PNG mockups**:
   * Export final screens from Figma as jpeg or png (do NOT take screenshots)